Unexploded ordnance: Libya

 Libya was first contaminated with UXO in World War II, in areas such as Tobruk, where heavy fighting took place.
 The contamination from World War II is largely unexploded ordnance and anti vehicle mines.

 Libya was contaminated during its wars with Egypt and Chad, and it is also believed that the border with Tunisia is contaminated.
 While Muammar Gaddafi was in power in Libya, mines were placed around military facilities and other key infrastructure.

 In the first Libyan civil war that began in 2011, both government and opposition forces used mines.
 According to the Libyan mine action centre, 30–35,000 mines were laid; however, these were largely cleared after the downfall of the Gaddafi regime by ex-soldiers.
-With the downfall of the Gaddafi regime, in March 2011 large ammunition depots were left unatetended, and easily accessible by the civilian population, as well as soldiers and paramilitary forces.
+With the downfall of the Gaddafi regime, in March 2011 large ammunition depots were left unattended, and easily accessible by the civilian population, as well as soldiers and paramilitary forces.
 The government did not regain control of these depots, and munitions from the same depots were spread across the country.
 Several of the stores also exploded, spreading dangerous ordnance over a wide area.
 Many military vehicles were also destroyed in fighting all across the country, and these often contained ordnance in an unstable condition.

 With hostilities breaking out again in 2014, there were reports of both landmines and IEDs being laid by opposition groups, particularly in urban areas.
 This complicated clearance operations as these areas are often densely populated.

 In 2019, clashes between the Libyan National Army (LNA) and government forces around Tripoli escalated, with the LNA surrounding Tripoli in January 2020 and launching constant rocket and artillery attacks.
 Both sides were also reported to be using weapons indiscriminately against international law and endangering civilian lives.
 Weapons such as drones from Turkey and China were used, violating the UN arms embargo placed on Libya.
 When the LNA forces withdrew from the east of Tripoli in June 2021, they left behind an unspecified amount of IEDs.
 It was reported by the UN mine action service that booby traps were left in civilian homes with their only purpose being to cause civilian casualties.
 In January 2020, the UN estimated that Libya was contaminated by up to 20 million mines and pieces of UXO.

 The Russian paramilitary organisation Wagner which was operating in the area, also reportedly left munitions and mines in southern Tripoli.
 Human Rights Watch said that the Wagner Group and other militias left behind "enormous" amounts of ordnance.
 In August 2021, the BBC reported receiving an electronic tablet containing information on Wagner operators' role in laying mines.
 Deminers in Tripoli reported finding documents in Russian in rooms that they were demining.
 On 24 May 2022, the Human Rights Watch wrote to the Russian foreign minister, asking to review their findings connecting with the Wagner group operations in laying mines in Tripoli, and clarify on the group's role in the conflict.
 The Russian authorities did not respond.